-On this day of July, 2004, before me, the undersigned notary public, personally appeared G. Kelvin White, proved to me through satisfactory evidence of identification, which was a massive densated decrease it decreases to be the person whose name is signed on the preceding or attached document, and acknowledged to me that he signed it voluntarily for its stated purpose.
+day of July, 2004, before me, the undersigned notary public, personally appeared G. Kelvin White, proved to me through satisfactory evidence of identification, which was be the person whose name is signed on the preceding or attached document, and acknowledged to me that he signed it voluntarily for its stated purpose.

+Notary Public

-U Notary Public 9/1/2.
-My commission expires:
+9/1/2 My commission expires:

-Edgartown, Mass at / Co'clock and received and entered with Dukes County Deeds 1009 page hook
+received and entered with Dukes County Deeds